 Like Broadway HD, Marquee TV is a service dedicated to live performances.
 Except for this UK-based platform, the empahsis is more on dance, opera, and the Royal Shakespeare Theater as a provider of digital performance art.
 It has a small library, but one that continues to grow.

 Cost: $8.99/mo or $89.99/year Update: Marquee is now offering 30 days of free streaming to help support the performing arts while a lot of live performances aren’t occurring because of coronavirus-related closures.

 What Makes It Unique: For those really looking to expand your creative arts horizon, Marquee TV may be the most unique (and perhaps most niche) of all of the streaming services.

 PBS Passport gives viewers access to selections of PBS’s past and current programming, including early access to new episodes of Masterpiece favorites and others.
 While many of the series broadcast on PBS can be found elsewhere (on Amazon or Netflix, say), watching them there doesn’t give you the satisfaction of knowing that your dollars are helping to support a public-serving platform made possible by Viewers Like You.
 Plus, the relatively small catalogue on the app helps one hone in on specific types of programming that are easily lost in a sea of Netflix and Amazon choices.
-And for many PBS stations, if you donate locally then you get PBS Passport included.
+And if you donate to your local PBS station, then in most cases you get PBS Passport included.